-In general, the three recombination lines in our spectra yield similar results for accretion rate within a factor of 2-3, so we report the average in Table 4.
+In general, the three recombination lines in our spectra yield similar results for accretion rate, so we report the average in Table 4.
 When fewer than three lines were detected we adopt the resulting average \dot{M} as an upper limit and indicate them as such in Table 4.